martinResearch/postponed/README.md

 # Goal

-The goal of the `postponed` package is to provide an interface that allows the user to provide the input arguments to a function but postpone it evaluation to later.
+The goal of the `postponed` package is to provide an interface that allows the user to provide the input arguments to a function but postpone its evaluation to later.
 This can be usefull to make parallelization through multithreading or multiprocessing less error-prone by providing:
 * autocompletion when providing the list of argument to the postponed function in you IDE